abilandz/PH8124/Lecture_6/Lecture_6.md

 After=NewPatern
 sed "s/${Before}/${After}/" someFile
 ```
-This gives a lot of flexibility, because old and new patterns can be supplied via arguments to scripts or functions, etc. In the same spirit, we can use **sed** to modify on-the-fly the output stream of any command:
+This gives a lot of flexibility because old and new patterns can be supplied via arguments to scripts or functions, etc. In the same spirit, we can use **sed** to modify on-the-fly the output stream of any command:

 ```bash
 $ date